Search

 Foil downwind is accessible by different routes, some more difficult than others and requiring more experience.

-• The wing option: Learning the wing foil is the easiest, during your wing sailing, find a swell train, take the wing in freefly and let yourself be carried by the wave.
+• The wing option: Learning to wing foil is the easiest, during your wing sailing, find a swell train, take the wing in freefly and let yourself be carried away by the wave.
 As you gain more experience, you will be able to start paddling and therefore do real downwinds.

 • Another option, for more experienced practitioners, is to jump straight into the deep end by paddleboarding to learn how to manage take-off and trajectories.